komal-untwal/ProgramingProject_HITS-PageRankAlgo/README.md

 # ProgramingProject_HITS-PageRankAlgo
+The World Wide Web is expanding day by day and so is the amount of data available on web.
+In such a situation in order to trace relevant data, users mainly rely on varied search engines for finding suitable answers for their queries.
+This common trend has resulted in a rise in the number as well as use of different search engines.
+The present state of affairs necessitates comparison and analysis of different link analysis algorithms employed by search engines for ranking web pages against user queries.
+In this project, I intend to compare two popular web page ranking algorithms namely: HITS algorithm and PageRank algorithm.

 Implementation of Kleinberg’s HITS Algorithm, and Google’s PageRank algorithm.
 •	HITS(Hyperlink-Induced Topic Search)also known as hubs and authorities is a link analysis algorithm that rates Web pages.
 •	PageRank (PR) is an algorithm used by Google Search to rank web pages in their search engine results.